Who are Time to Talk Befriending?

 Our purpose, our origins

-We were awarded ‘Best Small Charity of the Year’ by our regional newspaper, The Argus in 2016 and ‘Best partnership and collaboration’ by our Community Voluntary Sector body in October 2016.
-We work in Brighton, Hove and are developing into Worthing and Adur.
-We have grown steadily but believe we are now ready to significantly expand and help more vulnerable older lonely people to reduce their isolation.
-Our aim is to provide an effective model for replication that can be utilised in other areas of high need across the Sussex County (and beyond!).
+Our headquarters are based in Brighton, Hove and we were awarded ‘Best Small Charity of the Year’ by our regional newspaper, The Argus in 2016 for our work across the City.
+In addition we were awarded the accolade of ‘Best partnership and Collaboration’ by our Community Voluntary Sector body in October 2016.
+In 2017 we literally doubled in size and in 2017-2018 we undertook a pilot in neighbouring Worthing.
+In 2019 we are working towards obtaining ‘Approved Befriending Provider’ status via the national organisation Befriending Networks of which we are members.
+In 2019 we are also fully launching our service in Worthing thanks to National Lottery Funding.
+As a Charity we have grown steadily since it’s foundation but we are now ready to significantly expand and help more older people who experience loneliness caused by social isolation.
+Our long term aim is to provide an effective model for replication that can be utilised in other areas of high need across the Sussex County (and beyond!).

 Older people: their voice and feedback